 One of my favorites as kid was chicken noodle soup.
 I didn’t care about so much the chicken, but loved the saltiness of the broth combined with the fun-to-eat noodles.
 I remember slurping down bowls of it while watching cartoons on sick days.
 Sometimes, my mom would pack hot soup in a thermos in my Hardy Boys lunchbox for my lunch at school.

 I’ve veganized my favorite childhood soup and made it healthier.
 Hearty chickpeas are the star of the dish, and I’ve used gluten-free fusilli in the place of noodles.
-(Perhaps the use fusilli is a subconscious nod to Jerry Seinfeld?)
-Low sodium vegetable stock takes the place of the salty broth that was in soup of my younger days.
+Low sodium vegetable stock takes the place of the salty broth from my younger days.